ankaboot-source/wikiadviser/README.md

 service_role key: {your_service_role_key}
 ```

-So you must save it on file because we needed it later.
+So you must save it on file because we need it later.

 Copy `.env.example` in frontend and backend to `.env` and update the missing variables according to the file that we saved recently.